demisto/content-docs/content-repo/extra-docs/integrations/saml-pingone.md

     RelayState | | Only used by certain IdPs.
 If your IdP uses relay state, you need to supply the relay state.
     Sign request and verify response signature | | Method for the IdP to verify the user sign-in request using the IdP vendor certificate.
     IdP public certificate | | Download it from the PingOne UI: ![SAML-PingOne-Download-Public-Cert.png](../../../docs/doc_imgs/reference/SAML-PingOne/SAML-PingOne-Download-Public-Cert.png)
-    Service Provider public certificate | The `certificate.crt` created in step 5. | Public certificate for your IdP.
+    Service Provider public certificate | The `certificate.crt`. | Public certificate for your IdP.
-    Service Provider private key | The `private_unencrypted.key` created in step 5. | Private key for your IdP, in PEM format.
+    Service Provider private key | The `private_unencrypted.key`. | Private key for your IdP, in PEM format.
     ADFS | True | Active Directory Federation Services.
     Compress encode URL (ADFS) | True | Will compress the request sent to PingOne.
     Service Identifier (ADFS) | `https://yourcompany.yourdomain.com/saml` |